 Race Certificates used to be designed with a certain flair; and prized by finishers.
 Since the 1980s certificates have usually been replaced by medals, especially in mass participation events.
 This is a pity – a medal tells you nothig about the event whereas the certificate gives you date, event, distance, runner’s name, often time as well and on occasion more than that.
+We have about 40, from 5 runners, shown below dating from 1932 and including international participation examples as well as many others.
 We start with some from the 1930’s then go on to Colin Youngson’s from the 1970’s – what a contrast!

 Marathon to Athens marathon 1976